Dungyichao/Polyester-Yarn-Microscopic-Image-Data-Analysis/README.md

 The count (vote) threshold is not a fix value.
 It will vary with the radius.
 The larger the radius is, the larger the threshold.
 The calculation for the threshold is ``` 3 * π * r * Accuracy ``` where the accuracy is given by the user. <br />

+# Some Cool Function <br />

+### Draw line and measure on the Image and Zoom in <br />

+There is a great post which I refer to : https://stackoverflow.com/questions/51138565/how-to-measure-length-of-line-which-is-drawn-on-image-c-sharp <br />